Research Article Boot Camp: TBA

 Why, What, Who, and How?

-Why a Research Article Boot Camp?
+Why a Writing Boot Camp?

-What is a Research Article Boot Camp?
+What is a Writing Boot Camp?

+You’ll be required to ignore the Internet (lunch break excepted!) and to try and set aside other demands on your time for two days, giving you the opportunity to make some progress in your writing.
 Importantly, this “Camp” offers a way to rediscover the positive aspects of writing and move away from the stress and guilt that’s often associated with it.
 What you will actually write depends on where you currently are in the writing process—whether you need to start, make progress on or complete your research article will be decided by you.

 Who Should Sign Up?